-Children may be married at a very young age, and well below the age of consent in England.
-School staff should be particularly alert to suspicions or concerns raised by a pupil about being taken abroad and not being allowed to return to England.
+In a forced marriage, children may be married at a very young age, and well below the age of consent in England.
+School staff will be particularly alert to suspicions or concerns raised by a pupil about being taken abroad and not being allowed to return to England.

 Since June 2014 forcing someone to marry has become a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 2014.
-(See https://www.gov.uk/forced-marriage for further information).

-36. Protecting Children from Radicalisation and Extremism
+37. Protecting Children from Radicalisation and Extremism